chriskd/p4kify/README.md

 ```
 $ ruby p4kify.rb -t "your@emailaddress.com" -f "from@thisaddress.com" -n "Chris"
 ```
+*Note* Be sure to enter your smtp information into the script.
+I know, it's less than ideal, and it's certainly not secure.
+This will be managed better in future iterations.
+In the meantime, make sure the script is only executed in trusted environments and you're using an email account that you're ok with abandoning.
+I'd suggest creating a gmail account specifically for this purpose.

 ## TODO

 There's not much to this silly little project, but I have some ideas on how it can be improved:

 * Gemmify it
+* Make use of config files rather than having to put config into the script
 * Pull album art from Pitchfork instead of Spotify (that way it's always there, even if Spotify doesn't have the album)
 * Allow user configerable filters (i.e., don't email any albums rated <> n, hide specific artists, pulling artist genre from last.fm and filtering based on approved genres, etc)
 * Last.fm integration -- could be neat to highlight artists you've listened before via checking last.fm history